strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 ![Image of reference-based messaging flow](/assets/images/posts/2021-05-06-broker-tuning-reference-messaging.png)

 Referenced-based message passing requires more trips, so end-to-end latency will increase.
-One major drawback of this approach is that there is no automatic clean up of the data in the external system when the Kafka message is cleaned up.
+One major drawback of this approach is that there is no automatic cleanup of the data in the external system when the Kafka message is cleaned up.
 There is also the risk that data could be removed from the external system before the message in Kafka gets deleted.

-One way to mitigate the limitations of reference-based messaging is to take a hybrid approach.
+One way to mitigate the limitations of reference-based messaging is to take the hybrid approach briefly mentioned.
 Send large messages to the data store and process standard-sized messages directly.

 #### Inline messaging
 Inline messaging is a complex process that splits messages into chunks that use the same key, which are then combined on output using a stream processor like Kafka Streams.